Stockflare/lambda-etcd-token/.aws/README.md

 # AWS Cloudformation

-Launches a Lambda function to retrieve Etcd Tokens
+Launches a Lambda function to retrieve Etcd Tokens.

+### Requirements

+At Stockflare, we test & deploy via Drone.
+The Drone configuration for this repository creates an asset for us inside an S3 Resources Bucket specific to the build environment. *If you're looking at this and not from Stockflare, basically the Cloudformation expects a resource at the following location:*

+`s3://<S3Bucket>.s3.amazonaws.com/lambda/<FunctionPackage>_<FunctionVersion>.zip`

 ### Dependencies